thenativeweb/get-next-version/README.md

 For convenience, you may use the GitHub Action when running `get-next-version` inside a workflow on GitHub.

-**⚠️ When cloning the repository, make sure to set the `fetch-depth` option to `0`, otherwise `get-next-version` will not be able to analyse the history of the repository!**
+**⚠️ When cloning the repository, make sure to set the `fetch-depth` option to `0`, otherwise `get-next-version` will not be able to analyze the history of the repository!**

 **⚠️ The action uses the parameter `target=github-action` by default, which will not print any human-readable output, but only write the output to the GITHUB_OUTPUT file.**